klauer/epics-sumo-mirror/doc/reference-sumo.rst

 versions or a single version.
 You can specify an incomplete list of :term:`modules`.

-The detail of the output is determined by option "``--detail``" which is an integer between 0 and 3.
+The detail of the output is determined by option ``--detail`` which is an integer between 0 and 3.
 0, the default, gives the shortest, 3 gives the longest report.
 The program then shows which :term:`modules` you have to